 The most commonly used letters are placed on 9 large keys, with the other letters being activated by making sliding gestures from those keys.

 On their listing on the Google Play Store, they claim it is possible to type up to 82 words per minute when using it.
 By contrast, Swype’s users average 50 per minute, and most tap typists will average even less.

-Swype is the original granddad of gesture-typing keyboards, and we’ve reviewed it extensively.
+Swype is the original granddad of gesture-typing keyboards.
 To not include it in this list would be extremely remiss.